Ch4oSTh3oR7/World-Of-Tanks-Translator-Mir-Tankov-Prevodach/README.txt

-You can take a look at the older or separate files if you wish to do so - Run order is Convert -> Translate -> Recompile I am not good at coding so a lot was writen with chatGPT
+You can take a look at the older or separate files if you wish to do so - Run order is Convert -> Translate -> Recompile I am not good at coding so a lot was written with chatGPT in python

 Tags:
 World of tanks lesta english